Frequently Asked Document Management Questions

 Speak With Us

-Below are some simple calculations you can use to estimate the number of sheets of paper that fit into the most common types of filing cabinets.
+Below are some simple calculations to help estimate the number of sheets of paper that fit in common types of filing cabinets.

 Filing Cabinet Type Number of Documents